Examples

 Here we used a version of Gmsh built from source, then we gave the path to the executable via the ‘-g’ flag.
 Since we are interested in the flow and tracer simulations, then we add the flag ‘-t all’.
 Then, the following command was exectued in the terminal:

-pymm -i online.png -p configuration.txt -m device -t all -gmsh /home/AD.NORCERESEARCH.NO/dmar/Github/gmsh/build/gmsh
+pymm -i online.png -p configuration.toml -m device -t all -gmsh /home/AD.NORCERESEARCH.NO/dmar/Github/gmsh/build/gmsh

 The execution time was ca. 15 minutes and the following are screenshots of the simulation results: